![]() |

 What I've learned since then:

-- I'd make better use of my macro lens to try to get a magical close up of the beaded feature.
-I'd have to let the viewer put the facts together themselves.
+2. I'd make better use of my macro lens to try to get a magical close up of the beaded feature.
 Perhaps create a montage photo of different views in one.

-- I'd do an alternate swatch in a yarn of different fiber or plying or sheen.
-I'd use beads with reflective foil holes for sharper sparkles.
+3. I'd do an alternate swatch in a yarn of different fiber or plying or sheen.
+I'd use beads with silver- or gold-lined holes for sharper sparkles.

-- It turns out that photographing beaded crochet clothing is more like photographing crochet jewelry than non-beaded clothing.
-And, I've learned that these are different photography skill sets.
+5. It turns out that photographing beaded crochet clothing is more like photographing crochet jewelry than non-beaded clothing.
+I've learned that these are different photography skill sets.